 - Kasambahay and those in the personal service of another

-- Managerial staff if their work is 80% is categorized by working with management policies, if they exercise independent judgement, regularly assist management in managing the company or work in very specialized or technical lines.
+- Managerial staff if their work is 80% is categorized by working with management policies, if they exercise independent judgment, regularly assist management in managing the company or work in very specialized or technical lines.

 - Field personnel who are unsupervised by the employer.

-You might need to check with your HR if you have questions, or to consult with a Philippine Labor Lawyer in extreme situations.
+You might need to check with your HR if you have questions or to consult with a Philippine Labor Lawyer in extreme situations.